HAROLD PEARSE: ARTIST AND ART EDUCATOR

 On this site you will see aspects of my art making and art education practices.

 As an artist I work with themes and concepts in a variety of media including oils, acrylic, oil pastels and mixed media.
 A theme begins with a topic which is extended and connected to our relationships with the world.
 Two topics which have fascinated me for decades are Mounties and dogs.
-The Mountie topic expands to become an exploration of the myth and symbol of the Canadian Mountie.
+The Mountie topic expands to become an exploration of the myth and symbol of the Mountie and its relationship to other Canadian icons such as the Bluenose schooner and lighthouses.
 The dog topic is extended to questions about how dogs relate to and interact with each other and with humans.
 Underlying all of my art is an awareness of the passing of time and a desire to observe and mark visual temporal changes – hence my obsession with drawing every day in a sketchbook.

 As an art educator I am involved with teaching, writing, researching and consulting.
 My primary focus has been teacher education, particularly the history, theory, methodology and practice of teaching the visual arts.
 Based on over fifty years teaching and supervising student teachers in public schools at all levels in British Columbia, Quebec, Nova Scotia and Alberta and teaching art education and visual art in three different Canadian Universities, my pedagogical experience is broad and deep.